sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 Introduction
 ------------

-Writing EEGLAB Matlab scripts requires some understanding of the EEGLAB data structure (EEG) and its substructures (principally *EEG.data*, *EEG.event*, *EEG.urevent*, *EEG.epoch*, *EEG.chanlocs* and *EEG.history*).
+Writing EEGLAB MATLAB scripts requires some understanding of the EEGLAB data structure (EEG) and its substructures (principally *EEG.data*, *EEG.event*, *EEG.urevent*, *EEG.epoch*, *EEG.chanlocs* and *EEG.history*).
 We will introduce EEGLAB data structures below.